alexl6/voc-dpm/README.md

 This is a fork of voc-release5
 ===========
-Added 64-bit compatibility fix & various specific changes to support our specific usecase.
+Added 64-bit compatibility fix & various specific changes to support our specific use case.
 Verified to work on MATLAB version R2020b and R2021a.

 Original repository description below.